Skip to nav Skip to content

 Moffitt Profile

-Dr. WangXuefeng Wang, PhD - Assistant Member
+Dr. WangXuefeng Wang, PhD - Associate Member

 Dr. Wang’s research interests include Biostatistics, statistical genomics, and computational biology.
 His group develops efficient machine learning methods, such as kernel learning and probabilistic learning, for analyzing data in genomics, drug development and personalized medicine.